 Sallie Mae Bank offers CDs, a savings account, money market account, credit cards and private student loans.

-Sallie Mae Bank offers a competitive yield on all of these deposit products.
+Sallie Mae Bank offers a competitive yield on all of its deposit products.

 Ally Bank: 0.55% APY, $0 minimum deposit

 The bank offers several different types of CDs.
-In addition to its standard CDs, it has a raise your rate CD and a no-penalty CD.
-The raise your rate CD allows the interest rate to increase once with the two-year CD or twice with the four-year CD if the balance tier increases on your CD.
+In addition to its standard CDs, it has a Raise Your Rate CD, also known as bump-up CD, and a no-penalty CD.
+The Raise Your Rate CD allows the interest rate to increase once on a two-year CD or twice with a four-year CD, should Ally raise rates.

 Marcus by Goldman Sachs: 0.55% APY, $500 minimum deposit

-Marcus by Goldman Sachs is a brand of Goldman Sachs Bank USA.
+Marcus is the online-banking unit of Goldman Sachs geared to consumers.
 Marcus offers nine terms of CDs, three no-penalty CD terms and a savings account.

 Limelight Bank: 0.55% APY, $1,000 minimum deposit